quinnkenri/-warning-sus-code-/README.md

-special area for weird code
+special area for weird/possibly dangerous code

+downloading any of these may brick your computer